simjnd/array.h/README.md

 data portion of the array so you can read and assign to it as with a traditional array.

+Portability has been considered by providing a macro that abstracts dynamic allocation and de-allocation.
+The user can replace the default value by whatever mechanism he chooses to perform memory allocations.
+The macros are `_arr_alloc` and `_arr_dealloc`, which default to `malloc` and `free`.

 ```
 +--------+--------------------+
 | Length | Array content      |